WTMC Basic Snowcraft

 • Transport to and from the lodge on the weekend away

-Applications for inclusion on the Snowcraft course can be submitted online before 15 June 2022.
+Applications for inclusion on the Snowcraft course can be submitted via the sign-up form on the trip schedule before 16 June 2025.

 Applications to join the course will be assessed for suitability on an individual basis.
 Payment details will be made available to the successful course applicants before the course commences.